 Event Sourcing provides a complete audit trail of business transactions.
 You can't delete a transaction or change it once it has happened.
 You can use those stored transactions to determine the system's state at any previous point in time by querying the events up to that point in time.
 It enables you to answer historical questions from the business about the system.

 Troubleshooting is another fantastic Event Sourcing advantage.
 You can troubleshoot problems in a production system by copying the production event store and replaying it in a test environment.
 By troubleshooting, you might discover source code errors.
-Rather than performing risky manual data adjustments, you can fix the code and replay the event stream letting the system recalculate values correctly based on the new code version.
+Rather than performing risky manual data adjustments, you can fix the code and replay the event stream, allowing the system to recalculate values correctly based on the new code version.

 Event Sourcing often leads to better performance and scalability than complex relational storage models since you only use append-only operations for small immutable event objects.
 Having append-only operations allows you to reap the benefits of databases such as Cassandra.
 Moreover, Event Sourcing is usually combined with CQRS, which could be a crazy improvement compared to the "classic" relational storage models.

-Event Sourcing is an excellent fit in distributed systems (i.e., microservices architecture).
+Event Sourcing is an excellent fit in distributed systems (e.g., microservices architecture).
 You can publish events to notify other subsystems of changes to the application's state in a considerably decoupled manner.
-Even though, strictly speaking, you can do that without Event Sourcing, having an event-based system makes it a lot easier.
+Although you can do that without Event Sourcing, having an event-based system makes it a lot easier.

-A single one of those benefits could be handy on its own, but having them all combined often makes Event Sourcing a no-brainer.
+While any one of those benefits could be handy on its own, having them all combined often makes Event Sourcing a no-brainer.

 I wouldn't be surprised if, at this point, you weren't completely sold on the idea.
 The concept might seem difficult to grasp and evaluate whether all of these benefits are real or I am just a snake oil salesman trying to sell you my goods.
 Hopefully, the code will provide you with some answers.

-The code examples are written in C# because its syntax is relatively simple and should not be challenging to understand for most developers.
-However, you could implement the same thing in many different programming languages, even the functional ones (see resources section).
+The code examples are written in C# because its syntax is relatively simple and should not be challenging for most developers.
+However, you could implement the same thing in many different programming languages, even functional ones (see the resources section).

-Let's define the Account aggregate model having some basic operations:
+Let's define the Account aggregate model together with some basic operations:

 public sealed class Account